Follow these motivational mantras to change your life

 4. Body Language: It took me while to get the hang of this one.
 How you carry yourself is very important.
 Make eye contact, initiate a handshake, stand with confidence, smile.
 About 60% of all communication is with body language.
 Make sure you’re saying something positive.
 My receptionist literally greets everyone like they are ruining her day.
 We had to train her to say “hello, how are you?” and offer them refreshment to offset her rough demeanor.

 5. Energy: I have a physically demanding sales job.
 I need to have the same energy with the last client like I would with the first.
 I need to fill the room with positive energy and make it translate to what I’m selling.
 Have you ever had a conversation with someone and realized that they just weren’t feeling it?
 That’s bad energy, we don’t want that.
 Good energy starts with how you feel about yourself.
+Only good thoughts allowed with this motivational mantra.

 6. Attitude: ever heard the phrase “it’s not what you said, it’s how you said it” That’s attitude.
 You say something in a million different ways.
 Positive energy and attitude is addictive and attractive.
 Negative attitude and energy is NOT.
 Complaining you have too much work or that your coworker is annoying doesn’t do anything to change the situation.
 Do that enough times and you’ll be dubbed the negative nelly at work.
 And guess what?
 Negative nellies get laid off during the first round and negative nellies don’t get promotions.

 7. Passion: Know what your working for and why.
 Understanding your purpose for being at work will drive you in some of these other areas.
 Whether it’s because you love your field or merely because you need to put food on the table for your family, this is critical for success in any endeavor.
-Use that passion to fuel your performance.
+Use that passion and positive thinking to fuel your performance.

 10. Being Prepared: I’m not good at this one but it revolves around being able have a conversation with your boss or coworker and knowing your facts.
 A lot of managers want to know details.
 “What’s going on, why are your numbers showing x, why did this customer say x about you.
 You made x report, I have a few follow up questions.”
 Being able to speak and present on the spot because you know your stuff can be career changing.
 You never know who you’ll meet or impress so being knowledgeable about what you’re doing is key.
+This motivational mantra is probably the most important of all.